 A Group D participant with at least five years of credited service has the option to elect an actuarially equivalent amount under one of three joint annuity options in lieu of a normal benefit with no survivor benefit.
 If a Group D participant with at least five years of credited service elects a normal benefit, no death or survivor benefit is payable.
-If a Group D participant with at least five years of credited service elects a normal benefit, no death or survivor benefit is payable.
 If a Group D participant with at least five years of credited service makes no optional annuity election and dies prior to retirement, the surviving spouse is eligible to receive an amount equal to the amount that would have been paid if the participant had elected a 50.0% joint and survivor annuity and named the surviving spouse as the designated beneficiary.